 The Keychron K8 is a wireless, TenKeyLess (80%) keyboard that shouldn't take up too much space at your desk.

-The Keychron K8 has great build quality.
-It's made of plastic but feels very solid, and all the keycaps are stable with no wobbling or rattling detected.
+The Keychron K8 has excellent build quality.
+It's made of plastic with an aluminum frame that feels very solid, and all the keycaps are stable with no wobbling or rattling detected.
 The keycaps are made of ABS plastic; they feel decent but are fairly slick and prone to attracting oil from your fingers, making them even slippier.
-There's an aluminum frame version with an RGB backlight available as well, but we haven't tested it.

 The Keychron K8's ergonomics are only okay.
 It has two incline settings, which can help make typing more comfortable depending on your preference.
 Unfortunately, it doesn't include a wrist rest, and its high profile may cause some pain or fatigue with prolonged use.